Initial Operational Capability (IOC):

 Total Production: ?

 The DF-41 ballistic missile will retain the DF-31 road mobile feature for enhanced survivability.
 Its extended range will provide China capability to target the whole United States, Europe, Asia and Africa territories.
-About 50-100 DF-41s fielded by 2015 seems to be likely.
+About 50-100 DF-41s fielded by 2016-2020 seems to be likely.
 DF-41s will complement DF-31 ballistic missiles in the land-based Chinese nuclear arsenal.
+The first test launch of the road mobile DF-41 missile was carried out by China on December 20, 2014.

 Number of Stages: 3